Opening of the Liverpool and Manchester Railway: William Huskisson

 William Huskisson was born at Birtsmorton Court, Malvern, Worcestershire, on 11 March 1770.
 In 1783, Huskisson went to Paris to live with his great-uncle Dr. Richard Gem, witnessing the early years of the French Revolution, and was present at the Storming of the Bastille.
 Learning economics from the Marquis de Condorcet, he became an assistant to Earl Gower, who would later become the Marquess of Stafford.
 In 1792 Britain severed diplomatic relations with the French revolutionary government and Huskisson returned to London.

 On Huskisson's return to London Henry Dundas, the Home Secretary, appointed him to oversee the execution of the Aliens Act, which dealt with refugees arriving in Britain from areas affected by the French Revolution.
 He performed this task well, and in 1795 he was appointed Under-Secretary of State for War at the age of 24.
 In 1796 he was elected Member of Parliament (MP) for Morpeth.
 In 1799 he married Eliza Emily Milbanke (known as Emily), daughter of Admiral Mark Milbanke, and shortly afterwards moved to Eartham House near Chichester.
 He resigned from public office in 1801 following the fall of William Pitt the Younger's government.
 In 1804 he was re-elected to Parliament for Liskeard, and appointed to the post of Secretary to the Treasury by the returning Pitt.
 In 1809 Huskisson resigned from the government along with George Canning following Canning's duel with fellow cabinet minister Lord Castlereagh.
-In 1814 he re-entered public life as First Commissioner of Woods and Forests; although this was a relatively minor post, he was very influential in the development of detailed legislation and policy, particularly regarding the controversial relaxation of the Corn Laws.
+In 1814 he re-entered government as First Commissioner of Woods and Forests; although this was a relatively minor post, he was very influential in the development of detailed legislation and policy, particularly regarding the controversial relaxation of the Corn Laws.

 In 1823 Huskisson was appointed to the Cabinet as President of the Board of Trade and Treasurer of the Navy.
 In the same year he succeeded George Canning in the important constituency of Liverpool.
 He oversaw a number of reforms aimed at developing industry and free trade, including reform of the Navigation Acts and reduction of taxes on manufacturing and on the import of foreign goods.
 He drove through the restructuring of Britain's network of overseas outposts and colonies into the network of economically and politically interdependent states which became the British Empire, aiming for a gradual abolition of slavery and accelerating British colonisation.